Lattice of the dual of an Anderson $t$-motive in terms of a map to a flag variety

-The dual Siegel object is a set of matrices $P_*$ depending on the same parameters.
+The main resut of the paper is a description of a Siegel object for $M'$ in terms of a Siegel object of $M$.
+Namely, the dual Siegel object is a set of matrices $P_*$ (see formula (3.20)) depending on the same parameters.
 Each of these $P_*$ is a polynomial in some $S_*$.
 For $P_*$ belonging to a face of the tetrahedron, these polynomials appear in the formula for elements of the inverse of an unitriangular matrix (Remark 3.24B).
 We do not know any interpretation of other polynomials.

 The whole proof is mainly combinatorial: we work with quadruple sums involving entries of $S_*$, $P_*$.
 In fact, the only links relating this combinatorics of Siegel objects with Anderson t-motives, are Propositions 2.2, 2.4 and Lemma 4.1.